Incoming postgraduate exchanges

 Composers must prepare a portfolio of three contrasting works.
 Scores are required, and recordings may also be submitted if available.

-All recordings/portfolios must uploaded in EASY as part of your online application.
+All recordings/portfolios must uploaded as part of your online application.
+Please do not e-mail them to the RCM directly.
 Most video formats are accepted, or audio recordings in mp3 format.
 Links to YouTube videos are also accepted.

 Please do not post hard copies of your audition materials to the RCM, as these will not be considered.